|367.01||DELIVERY TO SUCCESSOR.|

 All laws applicable to a town before adoption of an option and consistent with the option shall govern the town after adoption of an option.

 Any ordinance or resolution in effect at the time of adoption of an option shall continue in effect until amended or repealed, notwithstanding the adoption of the option.

 No valid and legally subsisting right or liability and no judicial proceeding shall be affected by a change in the form of town government unless otherwise provided.

-Following the adoption of option A in a town, except a town exercising the powers of a statutory city, the town board may call a special town election to be held on a date authorized by section 205.10, subdivision 3a, to elect two additional members to the board of supervisors.
+Following the adoption of option A in a town, except a town exercising the powers of a statutory city, the town board may call a special town election to be held not less than 30 nor more than 60 days after the annual town election at which the option is adopted, to elect two additional members to the board of supervisors.
 In lieu of a special election, the town board may determine to elect the additional members at the next annual town election.

-If the town is exercising the powers of a statutory city under section 368.01 or a special law granting substantially similar powers, the town board shall call a special election to be held on a date authorized by section 205.10, subdivision 3a, at which option A is adopted to elect the two additional supervisors.
+If the town is exercising the powers of a statutory city under section 368.01 or a special law granting substantially similar powers, the town board shall call a special election to be held not less than 30 nor more than 60 days after the annual election at which option A is adopted to elect the two additional supervisors.

 If a special election is called under subdivision 1, the clerk shall give ten days' posted notice of it, specifying its purpose.
 If a newspaper is published in the town, the clerk shall give one week's published notice of the election.